kiands/6143B_Proj/README.md

 # 6143B_Proj
-## Please read the two readme.txt files in modles and output folder before reproducing the result :)
+## Please read the two readme.txt files in models and output folder before reproducing the result :)